Problematy/goodmap/docs/data-source.rst

 The whole structure above in one file on disk.
 Read per request, so edits to ``data`` show up on the next refresh — though the schema keys (``categories``, ``location_obligatory_fields``, ``visible_data``) are read once at startup and need a restart.
-Writes — accepted suggestions, new reports, admin edits — are written back atomically via a temporary file and a rename, so a crash mid-write cannot truncate your data.
+Writes — new suggestions and reports — are written back atomically via a temporary file and a rename, so a crash mid-write cannot truncate your data.

 Best for: development, and small-to-medium read-mostly maps served by a single process.
 Not suitable for multiple worker processes writing concurrently — see